pmbstyle/Alice/README.md

 ## 🤝 Contributing

 Ideas, bug reports, feature requests - all welcome!
-Open an issue or PR, or just drop by to share your thoughts.
+Open an issue or PR, or drop by to share your thoughts.
 Your input helps shape Alice into something wonderful 💚

 ## A full app overview with tutorials
 <p align="center">